githubnext/gpt4-with-calc/docs/report.md

 This is a problem set of 2300 childrens maths puzzles, up to grade 6 US curriculum.
 The puzzles are primarily word problem solving, not calculation.

 > NOTE: essentially every problem in this data set can be made to fail with raw GPT-4 simply by making the numbers involved sufficeintly large or adding decimal places.
 The existing GPT-4 pass rates for this problem set are somewhat deceptive as they assume child-like numbers are involved in real-world problems.

 We ran the strategy described here on a modified version of this data set where:

-* some additional instructions were added to the questions specifying exact intended output formats
+- some additional instructions were added to the questions specifying exact intended output formats
-* some answers were corrected (the data set contained mistakes)
+- some answers were corrected (the data set contained mistakes)
-* some questions were clarified (they were highly ambiguous and open to interpretation, or assuming prior questions in the data set had been asked).
+- some questions were clarified (they were highly ambiguous and open to interpretation, or assuming prior questions in the data set had been asked).
+- the text of some questions triggered Responsible AI filters and was modified in otherwise harmless ways.

 These adjustments applied to both GPT-4 and GPT-4e.

 When run with the technique here, the error rate reduces from 11% to 8%:

 ```
 Without numeric calculation equip: 254 failures
 With numeric calculation equip:    188 failures